The Loyola Master of Accounting

 The 30 credit hours earned in the program, combined with an accounting undergraduate degree, meet the 150-hour education requirement for CPA licensure.
-MAcc students emerge ready to sit for the CPA exam and are well positioned to enter the job market immediately after graduation.
-In fact, many MAcc students graduate having already taken 2 sections of the exam.
-Learn more about the MAcc curriculum.
+MAcc students emerge ready to sit for the CPA exam and are well-positioned to enter the job market immediately after graduation.
+Many MAcc students graduate having already taken two sections of the exam.